sachdevajanit123/lambda-with-Rds/readme.md

 2. Layers can be setup using the instructions here https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html See the appbase directory for the structure and contents

+     Use appbase-java.zip to be used as sql connector layer with lambda function in aws console

 3. AWSLambdaVPCAccessExecutionRole policy must be attached to the lambda-multirole to access resources that are attached to the VPC such as an RDS instance